redpesk-industrial/canopen-binding/docs/4-configuration.md

 ### Format Converter

-The AGL CANopen support both builtin format converter and optional custom converter provided by user through plugins.
+The CANopen binding support both builtin format converter and optional custom converter provided by user through plugins.

 * Standard converter include the traditional int, uint, double ...
 * Custom converter are provided through optional plugins.
 Custom converter should declare a static structure and register it at plugin loadtime(CTLP_ONLOAD).